marwanhawari/LeetRooms/README.md

 # Features
 * Create contest-style multiplayer rooms
 * Live chat with other users
-* Easily share room codes
+* Customize the room settings to practice specific topics
 * Sign in with GitHub, Google, Discord, or Twitch

 # Installation